binyang424/PolyTex/README.md

 ### How Can You Contribute?

--   **Reporting Bugs:** If you find a bug, please open an issue.
+-   **Reporting Bugs:** If you find a bug, please open an issue at [https://github.com/binyang424/PolyTex/issues](https://github.com/binyang424/PolyTex/issues).
 Provide as much detail as possible, including your environment, steps to reproduce, and the expected vs. actual behavior.

 -   **Suggesting Enhancements:** Have an idea for a new feature or an improvement?
 Feel free to open an issue and discuss it with the community.